vedha1212/Melanoma-Detection-Case-Study/README.md

 The data set contains the following diseases:

-Actinic keratosis
+1. Actinic keratosis
-Basal cell carcinoma
+2. Basal cell carcinoma
-Dermatofibroma
+3. Dermatofibroma
-Melanoma
+4. Melanoma
-Nevus
+5. Nevus
-Pigmented benign keratosis
+6. Pigmented benign keratosis
-Seborrheic keratosis
+7. Seborrheic keratosis
-Squamous cell carcinoma
+8. Vascular lesion
-Vascular lesion
+9. Squamous cell carcinoma

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->